Rights and Responsibilities

 Student Rights and Responsibilities

 The Bethune-Cookman University community is committed to fostering a campus environment that represents our Christian tradition, is conducive to academic inquiry, a productive campus life and thoughtful study and discourse.
 The student conduct program within the Dean of Students Office is committed to an educational and developmental process that balances the interests and safety of individual students with the interests and safety of the Bethune-Cookman University community.
 Each member of the Bethune-Cookman University community bears responsibility for their conduct and to assume reasonable responsibility for the behavior of others.
-When members of the community fail to exemplify these five values by engaging in a violation of the rules and standards below, campus conduct proceedings are used to assert and uphold the Code of Student Conduct.
+When members of the community fail to exemplify these five values by engaging in a violation of the rules and standards below, campus conduct proceedings are used to assert and uphold the Student Honor Code.

 The student conduct process at Bethune-Cookman University is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with our policies.
 Sanctions are intended to challenge students’ moral and ethical decision-making and to help them bring their behavior into accord with our community expectations and develop an understanding of the impact of their behavior.

-It is each community member's responsibility to read and understand the Student Honor Code of Conduct to gain an understanding of the expectation under which he or she should govern their behaviors.
+It is each community member's responsibility to read and understand the Student Honor Code to gain an understanding of the expectation under which he or she should govern their behaviors.
 Please click the link below to read the Student Honor Code of Conduct.

 Student Honor Code Rights